nicholasprayogo/udacity_selfdrivingcar_nanodegree/other_projects/behavior_cloning/README.md

 # **Behavioral Cloning**

-### I am using the writeup template provided by Udacity to explain my pipeline implementing project 4 of the Self-driving Car Engineer Nanodegree: Term 1.
+I am using the writeup template provided by Udacity to explain my pipeline implementing project 4 of the Self-driving Car Engineer Nanodegree: Term 1.
+Note: Written in 2019

 ---